mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The previous chapters have explored both designed and fortuitous changes to the learning design that become adopted by the community.

+Following Chapter 6's presentation findings on how participants use GDPs, this chapter contains further discussion on this use GDPs , particularly in reference to the building of agency.

+To do this chapter continues to explore the context of the study's emergent cultural and community activity, deepens discussion on interpersonal activity and implications for dimensions of tool use on learner agency in a way which at times addresses wider aspects of the learning design than GDPs.

+This chapter has three main sections:

 1. Rising to concrete ; Conceptions of abstract and concrete present in computing and digital making research: ultimately, proposing design patterns as a intermediate-level, pedagogical framework compared to computational thinking.

 <!-- - propose that GDPs provide a suitable way to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures. -->

 2. Socio cultural understandings of mediation and agency

+Socio cultural understandings of mediation and agency via TADS  theory,  particularly in relation to the abstract and concrete dimension (as a link )

 2.a via mediation and agency via TADS theory,

 2.b TAS, 3rd Spaces, Col, Fok, idiocultures etc.

+- playtesting as a social process; play testing and embodied participation in the games of others - community concepts and norming behaviour emerging during playtesting

+DEVELOP CONCISE INTRO.

 3. Synthesis in relation to  Issues of inclusive pedagogy.
 UDL, UMC, MOE.
 This  underline the entire motivation and design of the study.
 Returning therefore to a fundamental point of the study to explore how this help diverse learners in a challenging area to learn.
 Ending by suggesting UDL as a helpful framework,

 - explore potential implications for facilitators and researchers on how to design for inclusion and agency - e.g. use of GDP collection as an  intermediate pedagogical construct.

+The lens of inclusion and the alignment with UDL is relevant as a possible resolution to abstract  / concrete tensions as a gateway to access diverse learner pathways and thus avoid an overly complex navigational framework thus reducing cogintive load.

 <!-- - MOVE TO CONCLUSION? metaphors / frameworks to envisage affordences and particpant agency in CHAT framework. and why this is useful for facilitators and as an accessibel way to share findings. -->

-To do this chapter continues to explore the context of the study's emergent cultural and community activity, deepens discussion on interpersonal activity and implications for dimensions of tool use on learner agency in a way which at times addresses wider aspects of the learning design than GDPs.
+The chapter contains a discussion on wider concerns of designing for learner agency.
+Here I synthesise analysis on processes which support learners to develop agency in this game making community
+(and the role of different levels of authenticity?)

 This section takes a step back to explore the wider perspectives of the findings beyond the immediate context to digital making and project based approaches and understandings of design patterns in educational contexts.